-Cannot double count as an elective in the marketing major.
+1 Cannot double count as an elective in the marketing major.

 The human resource management major prepares students for professional positions in leadership, as well as those who are interested in a career in the human resources field.
 The ability to lead and understand an organization's human resources is key to success in today's knowledge based economy.
 Students will learn to evaluate ethical, social, civic, legal, cultural, and political issues, and how they impact the human resources of an organization.
 Students will develop effective human resource strategy for innovation in a global environment.
 Our human resource management major is endorsed by the Society for Human Resource Management (SHRM), based on the guidelines created by the Association to Advance Collegiate Schools of Business (AACSB).
 Thirteen major content areas prepare students to lead employees in high performance work practices.

-Students in this major develop skills and knowledge that enable them, for example, to: identify and interpret laws affecting labor in the workplace; utilize HR metrics to justify employee programs; and demonstrate an understanding of compensation issues.
+Students in this major develop skills and knowledge that enable them, for example, to: identify and interpret laws affecting labor in the workplace; utilize HR metrics to justify employee programs; and the workplace; utilize HR metrics to justify employee programs; and demonstrate an understanding of compensation issues.

-See the Graduate section (p.
-138) of this Catalog for more information on Graduate programs offered at Mount Mercy.
+See the Graduate section (http://catalog.mtmercy.edu/graduateprograms) of this Catalog for more information on Graduate programs offered at Mount Mercy.